-MRKT 4312 (3-2-2) eCommerce Development in a Global Market (MISM 4312)
+MRKT 4312 (3-3-0) eCommerce Development in a Global Market

 This course examines the use of Information Systems in the field of Electronic Business as it is used on the Internet, World Wide Web and associated technologies for the use of marketing, selling, and distributing goods and services throughout the world.
 The area is changing and expanding rapidly and this course will use student projects, readings, guest speakers and lectures to provide an overview of eCommerce to explore the international issues related to eCommerce, and to develop skills with a variety of web development tools and techniques.
-Lab fee.
-Offered periodically.
-Prerequisites: MISM 3301 and MRKT 3301
+Periodically.
+Prerequisites: MISM 3301 and MRKT 3301.